See more pictures of Newtok here:

 Newtok is a community located north of Nelson Island, about 36 miles (58 km) northeast of Cape Vancouver, on the Yukon-Kuskokwim Delta, Alaska.
 The native village was first reported in 1949 by the U.S. Coast and Geodetic Survey as "Keyaluvik".
 This was also the name of the earlier settlement just to the west, that became known as "Old Keyaluvik”.
 In 1960, the name was changed to Newtok.

 The village is near the confluence of the Kealavik and Ningaluk Rivers.
 The Ningaluk is a channel, about 44 miles (71 km) long, between Baird Inlet and Hazen Bay.
 The river flows generally west, and enters the bay north of Kigigak Island.
 The bay is about 110 miles (180 km) west of Bethel on the Bering Sea.

 Erosion and flooding are forcing the primarily Yupik Native village to relocate.
 In 2007, erosion made Newtok an island between the widening Ningaluk River and a slough to the north.
 Coastal storms and thawing permafrost have worn away the land upon which Newtok was built.
 The village is at or near sea-level and erosion of the tundra by the river has destroyed much of the village, including the economically important barge dock.
-The federal government is supporting the 9-mile (14 km) move to nearby Mertarvik.
+The federal government is supporting the move of 9 miles (14 km) to nearby Mertarvik.
 The U.S. Army Corps of Engineers estimates the highest point in Newtok, the high school, may be underwater in the near future.
 Read more here and here.
 Click here to download the CoastView app and explore Newtok and the Yukon-Kuskokwim Delta.